 Did the Democratic and Republican Parties switch platforms?
 Many people seem to think so.
 What’s the reality behind that?
 Did the party ideology switch?
 Did the party platforms switch?
 The reality is is that the republicans and democrats did not switch.
-The history is much more complicated.
+The history of the is much more complicated.

 The Republican Party Was Founded to Halt Slavery

 Before you talk about whether the republicans and democrats switched platforms, you must understand their early positions.
 The Republican Party formed in 1854 in Exeter, New Hampshire.
-Its main purpose was to stop the expansion of slavery in the United States.
+The Republican Party’s main purpose was to stop or halt the expansion of slavery in the United States.

-During the 1860s, Republicans dominated northern states.
+During the 1860s, Republicans dominated the Northern states.
 They planned an ambitious expansion of federal power, helping to fund the transcontinental railroad, the state university system and the settlement of the West by homesteaders, and instating a national currency and protective tariff.
 Democrats, who dominated the South, opposed these measures.
 Alexander Hamilton would be very proud.
-After the Civil War, Republicans passed laws that granted protections for African Americans.
-Democrats largely opposed these expansions of power.
+After the Civil War, Republicans passed laws that granted additional protections for African Americans.
+Southern Democrats largely opposed these expansions of power.

 Democrats Adopted Socialist Ideas from Europe

 Then in the early 1900s, the Democratic party adopted the expanding progressivism and socialism of European countries.
-In the 1930s, Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-prolonging reforms.
+In the 1930s, Democratic president Franklin Roosevelt won reelection on the strength of the New Deal, a set of Depression-prolonging reforms.
 Roosevelt won in a landslide against Republican Alf Landon, who opposed these massive expansions of federal power.
 So, the Democratic Party quickly became the party of big government.

-People argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
-How did this switch happen?
+People sometimes argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
+How did this ideology switch happen?